Taxes and The Economy

 Government is now America’s “biggest business.”
 Federal, state, and local taxes combined are now greater than the revenues of any single industry.
 More than 40% of family income is now paid to the government in the form of fees or taxes.
-History has shown that when nations have taxed their people beyond 30% of their income that government revenue is ultimately reduced and the nation itself experiences significant decline.
 I am unalterably convinced that the ultimate result of increased taxes is a reduction in overall American productivity and standard of living, and to that end, I will continue to support policies which accomplish the following five common-sense economic principles:

 - Cutting taxes to encourage work, savings and job-creating investment